arissatya/learn-react/README.md

 ### i put several commet to remind my self bout what the f im doin in here, yet i believ i still miss a lot bout the react.. sigh..
 <br/>
-to start basic react here i use, my existing directory.. so i type this in terminal..
+to start basic react here i use, my existing directory.. so i type this in terminal.. th dot is to refer the folder or directory im at

 ```
 npx create-react-app .